HeardLibrary/digital-scholarship/manage/index.md

 ---
-permalink: /vis/
+permalink: /manage/
-title: Home page
+title: Data management
-breadcrumb: Visualizations
+breadcrumb: Manage
 ---

 # The home page (level 1 heading)

-This is the data vis page
+This is the data management home page

 ## Important information in a level 2 heading